flexera-public/policy_templates/cost/azure/reserved_instances/utilization_mca/README.md

 This policy has the following input parameters required when launching the policy.

+- *Email Addresses* - A list of email addresses to notify
 - *Azure Endpoint* - Azure Endpoint to access resources
 - *Look Back Period* - The number of days of past Azure Reservation Utilization data to analyze
-- *Show Reservations with utilization below this value (%)* - Number between 1 and 100
+- *Reservation Utilization (%)* - Show Reservations with utilization below this value (%).
-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

 ## Policy Actions